Best Online Sportsbooks in TennesseeGo Back to See All the States

 What types of bets can I place in Tennessee?

 Collegiate prop bets are banned, but not much else.
-We expect this means these popular bet types will be available in Tennessee:
+These popular bet types are available in Tennessee:

 - Moneylines: A moneyline in American odds is centered around winning or wagering $100 on a given bet.
 Here's a guide on how to place moneyline bets.